Spark739-dev/19CS404-DBMS-Lab-Manual/Experiment4_AggregateGroupByHaving/README.md

 **Question 7**

----
---Write a SQL query to find the shortest email address in the customer table?
+Write a SQL query to find the shortest email address in the customer table?

 Table: customer